 Prerequisite: ART 031 or ART 032 or ART 034 with a minimum grade of C. Course Advisory: SCC minimum English standard.
 Further development of concepts and skills presented in ART 031 and 032.
 Emphasis is placed on individual expression.
 A variety of materials, methods, and sculptural concepts are explored.
 Field trip may be required.
-One to two hours lecture, three to four and one-half hours lab.
+Two hours lecture, four hours lab.